OfficeDev/generator-office/docs/example-mail-ngadal.md

-# Example - Office Mail Add-in in HTML
+# Example - Office Mail Add-in in Angular ADAL

-This document demonstrates creating a Mail Add-in first in an empty project as well as in an existing project using HTML, CSS & JavaScript as the technology.
+This document demonstrates creating a Mail Add-in first in an empty project as well as in an existing project using [Angular](https://www.angularjs.org) ADAL as the technology.

 ## Empty Project

-This example creates an Office Mail Add-in as HTML within an empty project folder.
+This example creates an Office Mail Add-in as Angular ADAL within an empty project folder.

 ```bash
 $ yo office --skip-install